 Growing up in sunny Southern California with a rope in hand and cattle in the yard; I lived a life that once shone on the silver screen.
-A family with generations of hard-working cowboys instilled in me a fierce passion for the western way of life.
+A family with generations of hard-working cowboys instilled in me a fierce passion for hard work and never giving up.

 Once again, my story took another trip, as I returned to the beloved Midwest to join the team at Merck Animal Health.
-For two years, I had the opportunity to capture and tell the story of cattlemen and agricultural producers just like my family.
+For eight years, I had the opportunity to capture and tell the story of cattlemen and agricultural producers just like my family.
 While working in the field of agriculture my free time was spent volunteering for the American Royal, promoting rodeo, horse shows and livestock auctions all while educating the next generation on the importance of agriculture.

-While some leave the work at the office, my passion for sharing the agricultural story cannot be contained to eight hours a day.
+While some leave the work at the office, my passion for sharing the stories cannot be contained to eight hours a day.
 Whether it is traveling 10,000 miles a year on the rodeo road with my trusty Mighty Mouse.
-Or impacting the future of agriculture donating over 200 hours a year to the American Royal.
-I have found that key to advancing the agricultural story by infusing technology with our western heritage.
+Or impacting the future of agriculture by donating over 100 hours a year to the San Bernardino County Sheriff’s Rodeo.
+I have found that the key to sharing of any story is infusing technology with the tenacity of my Western heritage.

 So here’s to being on the rodeo again!